Movie: The Rocky Horror Picture Show (1975)

 Based on the cult hit stage show, Rocky Horror ostensibly serves as an homage to B-movies and the science-fiction double features of a latter age, relating the unfortunate tale of young lovers who stumble into the clutches of a mad genius, as told through the medium of rock & roll.

 Lots of movies are labeled cult classics, but Rocky Horror is maybe the only movie that can apply the term literally.
-Multiple generations of Americans have experienced the rite of passage of a midnight Rocky Horror sreening, during which you will witness the truly remarkable subculture of Rocky devotees/obsessives.
+Multiple successive generations of Americans have experienced the rite of passage of a midnight Rocky Horror screening, during which you will join and witness the truly remarkable subculture of Rocky devotees/obsessives.

-Some fans attend screenings every month, while others stop by only a few times a year or less–but either way the screening represents a communal bonding experience that serves the same utility as a church service does for more conventional demographics.
-Few church services involve quite this much T&A, the repeated chanting of the word “asshole,” or projectile food…but to each their own.
+Some fans attend screenings every month, while others stop by only a few times a year or less–but either way the screening represents a communal bonding experience that serves the same utility as a church service for more conventional demographics.
+Few churches involve quite this much T&A, repeated chanting of the word “asshole,” or projectile food…but to each their own.

 The movie itself, with its aesthetic of unbridled excess and its affirmation of values like personal indulgence, material gratification, and explicit sexual and gender queerness, promotes popular Satanic ideals to a mass audience as well.
 But for us, the film really stands out as the purest expression of the concept of secular ritualization.

 Both the Rocky Horror stage show and its perpetually contemporary movie adaptation have served multiple generations as touchstones for queer identity and queer expression, and the movie is a big part of a lot of people’s coming out stories and odysseys of personal affirmation.